Maya – The Illusion of “Self” Part 2: From Essence to EGO

 Self-expression was once a highly revered trait.
 But, today having your own identity, thoughts, and independent beliefs, is almost seen as audacious and rebellious if they lie outside of what we’ve been spoon fed to believe.
 But, ask yourself, can you think of anyone you admire that isn’t “different,” or “weird,” or fiercely independent?
-Who excels at “normalcy?”
+After all, who excels at “normalcy?”

 Seeking inclusion, whether we realize it or not, we often place people in our lives in a way that makes our lives work, and in building our networks of friends and acquaintances, our ego is very strategic in keeping checks and balances of what people like about us and what they don’t, who we can share certain experiences with and who we can’t, and we can get what from and who we can’t.
 We wear different hats and different masks in different environments.
 It’s what through countless positive and negative interactions fashions us into a version of ourselves that we project as our persona to others in a way we think will be most appealing and acceptable to others.